-A: You do not need to re-register unless you move out of the county/state and then return.
+A: You do not need to re-register unless you move out of the county and then return.
 Keeping your address updated with our office and voting regularly will keep your registration active.

 Q: What should I do if I change my name?

 A: You will have to fill out and sign a new voter registration card.
-You may do this by mail or in person at either the county clerk's office or the driver's license office.
-If you are granted a legal name change by the courts, you may have to provide a copy of the name change document.
+You may do this by mail, on-line, or in person at either the county clerk's office or the driver's license office.

 Q: Are seventeen year olds eligible to vote?